How Breaking a Lease Can Affect Your Credit

 If you’re thinking about leaving your apartment before your rental term is up, you might be wondering, “Does breaking a lease affect your credit?”
 Under certain circumstances, breaking a lease could affect your credit score, which might impact your ability to get a good personal loan or other financial products.
 If you’re thinking about breaking your apartment lease, consider the ramifications.

-Does Breaking Your Lease Hurt Your Credit?
+Does Breaking A Lease Hurt Your Credit?

 An apartment lease is not a mortgage, so your landlord doesn’t report payment activity to the credit bureaus.
 But if you break your lease, that can trigger a mark on your credit history, much like a delinquent loan would.
 But does breaking a lease hurt your credit score?
 Here’s how it might affect your credit history: